rosafilgueira/Exploring_TheList_Data/mining_LIST_API_data/README.md

 - events.json
 - places.json

+Note: Both scripts have the variable *NUM* for indicating the number of pages to download.
+Users should be carreful with this variable --> Remember 1000 free downloads per month.
+One page of events contains 20 events, whereas one page of places contains 100 places.

 **Note**: The [LIST_API notebook](./LIST_API.ipynb) has aditional information that can be useful for this step.

 ## 3. Events and Places Features